 Torbreck Estate was founded in 1994 but gained notoriety early on.
 It produces some of the most expensive wines in Australia but, also produces a fair few others that are affordable and certainly not lacking in quality.
 RunRig and the Descendant are the wines that make the headlines and dominate the high prices but, vintage dependant, they are not always unreasonable.
 Some of the more classic vintages that age quicker and are a little more mellow tend to go for less than the bigger, bolder vintages.

-2000 was an above average, small vintage in South Australia
+2002 was an average vintage in South Australia